sgogi1/research_agent/README.md

 ### Endpoints

 #### `GET /`

-Returns the home page with form and report history.
+Returns the home page with topic input form and report history.

 **Response**: HTML page

 #### `POST /generate`
 Generates a new research report.

-**Request Body:**
+**Request:**
 ```json
 {
   "topic": "Your research topic here"